Sexually transmitted infections (STIs) can pass from person to person through several types of sexual contact.

 STIs commonly transmit through penis-and-vagina sex, but they can also pass on via anal sex, oral sex, and, rarely, open-mouthed kissing.

 STIs are very common.
 The Centers for Disease Control and Prevention (CDC) estimate that in 2018, there were more than 2 million cases of STIs.

 Some people may not experience more than mild symptoms.
-They may not even know that they have an STI.
+A person may not know that they have an STI.

-Sexually active adults should undergo regular testing for STIs to prevent spreading them.
+Sexually active adults should undergo regular testing for STIs to keep transmission rates as low as possible.
 The more a person knows about STIs, the better prepared they are for prevention.